South Korea promotes 'sports diplomacy' to engage Pyongyang | DW | 27.11.2020

-After bringing North Korea in from the cold at the 2018 Winter Olympics, President Moon Jae-in is aiming to set up a four-way summit at Tokyo 2020 Olympics to reach agreement on denuclearization of the Korean Peninsula.
+After bringing North Korea in from the cold at the 2018 Winter Olympics, President Moon Jae-in is aiming for a four-way summit at the 2020 Tokyo Olympics to reach agreement on denuclearization of the Korean Peninsula.

-Moon hinted Saturday that he is aiming to revive stalled discussions on the denuclearization of North Korea at a summit in Tokyo that coincides with the Japanese capital hosting the delayed 2020 Olympic Games.
+On Saturday, Moon hinted that he is aiming to revive stalled discussions on the denuclearization of North Korea at a summit in Tokyo to coincide with the Japanese capital hosting the delayed 2020 Olympic Games.

 Read more: New Japan PM Suga 'determined' to host Tokyo Olympics in 2021

-Park Jie-won, the head of South Korea's intelligence service, had talks in Tokyo last week with Japanese Prime Minister Yoshihide Suga.
+Last week, Park Jie-won, the head of South Korea's intelligence service, traveled to Tokyo to discuss the plan with Japanese Prime Minister Yoshihide Suga.
 It is understood that Park outlined the idea of a summit in Tokyo that might help reduce tensions in the region, although the Japanese leader's response to the proposal is not known.

 At the same time, South Korean Foreign Minister Kang Kyung-wha was on an official visit to the United States and met with aides to President-elect Joe Biden who specialize in security and diplomatic issues.

-It is considered likely that Kang made similar overtures to the incoming US leader's team about the potential windfalls associated with a first face-to-face meeting for Biden with North Korean leader Kim Jong Un since winning the presidency.
+It is considered likely that Kang made similar overtures to the incoming US leader's team about the potential windfalls associated with a first face-to-face meeting between Biden with North Korean leader Kim Jong Un.

 Read more: Joe Biden seeks a reset in US-South Korea relations amid North Korea challenges